 African Violets | Brighten Up Your Winter Windowsills

 African violets are hip again.
+No wondering people are caring for African violet.
 Once maligned as a dull, old-fashioned plant, these tropical beauties have renewed status as a trendy houseplant.
 This isn’t your grandmother’s plant; there are new varieties being produced with variegated leaves and multicolored flowers.
 With deep-green fuzzy leaves and vivid flowers that bloom repeatedly during the year, African violets add vibrance and charm to your living space.

 African violets hail from the tropics.
 Baron Walter von Saint Paul-Illaire, an avid plant collector and German colonial official in Eastern Africa, discovered them in Tanzania.
 He named the plant for the common violet that their flowers resemble, although they are not related.
 As he was traveling through fog-ridden African rainforests in 1892, these colorful flowers caught his eye.
 He gathered seeds and sent them to his father, a botanist in Germany, to propagate.
 Quickly gaining popularity, the African violet flourished into hundreds of clones and hybrids that continue to be grown today.